-The discount rate used in the 2016 and 2015 actuarial valuation to measure the total pension liability was 7.25%.
+The discount rate used in the 2017 and 2016 actuarial valuation to measure the total pension liability was 7.00% and 7.25%, respectively.
 The projection of cash flows used to determine the discount rate assumed contributions would be made at the current actuarially determined contribution rate.
-Based on these assumptions, the pension plan's net position restricted for pension was projected to be available to make all projected future benefit payments of current active and inactive plan members.
+Based on these assumptions, the pension plan's fiduciary net position restricted for pension was projected to be available to make all projected future benefit payments of current active and inactive plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.